openMSL/.github/profile/README.md

 Read more detailed information about governance rules, contribution guidelines and our code of conduct [here](/README.md).

 OpenMSL is not only a hub for data and models, it furthermore provides unified test architectures for simulation components.
-For OSMP compiant simulaiton models, an [OSMP Test Architecture](/doc/osmp_test_architecture.md) is definied.
+For OSMP compliant simulation models, an [OSMP Test Architecture](/doc/osmp_test_architecture.md) is definied.
 The architecture is applied in the template repositories of the corresponding sub-libraries.

 ## Sub-Libraries